Back to the Office: A Technology Guide for the Hybrid Work Environment

 According to Chairman and CEO Marc Holliday, most tenants of New York City’s largest office landlord, SL Green Realty Group, plan to return to the office between June and September.

 Working from home also increased the dependence on technology.
-Microsoft boasted that Teams now has more than 145 million daily active users on their platform, and experts believe that the market for public cloud will be worth $800 billion by 2025.
+Microsoft boasted that Teams now has more than 250 million monthly active users on their platform, and experts believe that the market for public cloud will be worth $800 billion by 2025.

 As remote workers expect to transition back to the office, business leaders are taking innovative steps to redesign their office space and encourage the hybrid workforce.
 They are also looking to uplift company culture, incorporate more happy hours, and provide an improved employee experience to welcome back team members during this transformative time.